|

 We conclude that plaintiffs have standing to sue to protect the public

+trust.
 In January of that year, DWP

 cross-complained against 117 individuals and entities claiming water